ZachHeick/zachheick.github.io/_posts/2017-10-05-Writing-Faster-Code-with-Cython.md

 #### Pure Python with Cython

 We load Cython by calling `%load_ext cython`.
-To compile our code with Cython, all we have to include is `%%cython` in our code.
+To compile with Cython, all we have to include is `%%cython` in our code.

 ```python
 %load_ext cython